Real-World RL: From The Matrix to Planet EarthReal-World RL: From The Matrix to Planet Earth

 More concretely, they propose Recap (RL with Experience & Corrections via Advantage-conditioned Policies), which looks like this:

-- First they run offline RL on , so that the model learns from offline data to “tell good actions from bad actions”
+• First they run offline RL on π0.6\pi_{0.6}, so the model learns action preferences from offline data

-- Next they deploy the model on real robots and let it run the task by itself.
-Humans only step in when there are clear mistakes; these corrections are logged as examples of “what the correct action should have been in states where the model actually fails”
+• Next they deploy the model on real robots and let it run the task by itself.
+Humans only step in when there are clear mistakes; these corrections are logged as supervision in the failure states

-- Finally they train a value function on the model’s own trajectories, and compute an advantage signal that marks which actions are “better than average” or “worse than average” .
+• Finally they train a value function on the model’s own trajectories, and compute an advantage signal that scores actions as better or worse than average.
 This advantage is fed as a condition into the VLA, so that the policy learns to prefer high-advantage behavior

-At the level of , Real-World RL finally changes its role from “a skill learning algorithm” to “the last-mile training tool for a general policy” .
+At the level of π0.6\pi_{0.6}^*, Real-World RL changes its role from a skill learning algorithm to a last-mile training tool for a general policy.

 Summary and Outlook: Where Might Real-World RL Go Next?#

-DayDreamer and A Walk in the Park show that “real-world RL can learn” ; HIL-SERL and RL-100 show that “it can learn stably and for a long time” ; and shows that “it can become the last step for training general robot policies” .
+DayDreamer and A Walk in the Park show that real-world RL can learn.
+HIL-SERL and RL-100 show that it can learn stably and for a long time. π0.6\pi_{0.6}^* shows that it can become the last step for training general robot policies.

-From the point of view of research methodology, Real-World RL has quietly gone through several conceptual shifts:
+From the point of view of research methodology, Real-World RL has quietly shifted:

-- From “letting RL learn one skill in the real world” to “letting RL fix all the corners that a VLA cannot handle in the real world”
+• From letting RL learn one skill in the real world to letting RL fix the corners that a VLA cannot handle in the real world

-- From “simulation is the main work and the real world is only for evaluation” to “real experience is a necessary stage, and simulation is just the appetizer”
+• From simulation is the main work and the real world is only for evaluation to real experience is a necessary stage, and simulation is just a warm-up

 Looking forward, some promising directions might cluster around:

-- More automated and cheaper human intervention and safety mechanisms: for example, better semi-automatic correction, batch annotation tools, making human corrections cheaper and more natural, and letting robots recover autonomously in more situations, instead of requiring an engineer to stand by as the “big red button”
+• More automated and cheaper human intervention and safety mechanisms: for example, better semi-automatic correction, batch annotation tools, and more autonomous recovery, instead of requiring an engineer to stand by with an emergency stop

-- More dexterous motion: overcoming the large Sim2Real gap in dexterous manipulation or high-dynamics manipulation, so that Real-World RL can really learn “human-like” in-hand manipulation instead of just composing simple pick-and-place actions, such as one-handed Rubik’s Cube rotations or using chopsticks to pick up objects
+• More dexterous motion: overcoming the large Sim2Real gap in dexterous manipulation or high-dynamics manipulation, so that Real-World RL can learn in-hand manipulation beyond simple pick-and-place (for example, one-handed Rubik’s Cube rotations, or using chopsticks)

-Demonstrations and pretraining are responsible for getting the success rate above zero, and Real-World RL is responsible for walking through all scenarios where the policy would crash in the real world and filling in every hole, until the robot can really live in the physical world.
+Demonstrations and pretraining are responsible for getting the success rate above zero, and Real-World RL is responsible for addressing real-world failure cases and closing the remaining gaps, until the robot can operate reliably in the physical world.

-That is probably the most attractive part of Real-World RL: it is not meant to replace everything else, but to make the whole robot system finally stand firm in the real world.
+That is probably the most attractive part of Real-World RL: it is not meant to replace everything else, but to make the whole robot system work reliably in the real world.

 Footnotes#